charlineshen/AI-Enabled-Index-Investing/README.md

 ```

 ### Prepare the Following before Using the Tool:
-1. A folder containing the index documents pdfs.
-Put this folder under the `input_pdfs` directory.
+* A folder containing the index documents PDFs.
+Make sure this folder is in the `input_pdfs` folder.
-2. An Excel file containing the question template, with the questions located in the **second** column.
-Put this excel file under the `question_templates` folder.
+* An Excel file containing the question template, with the questions in the **second** column.
+Make sure the excel file is in the `question_templates` folder.
-3. A secret folder containing the

-1. Git can be installed [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-2. Docker Desktop can be installed [here](https://www.docker.com/products/docker-desktop/).
-3. For Windows users, commands need to be run in a Linux subsystem like [Ubuntu WSL](https://ubuntu.com/desktop/wsl).
-For Mac users, commands can be run directly in the system terminal.
+* Create a folder named `secrets` **parallel** to the `AI-enabled-Index-Investing` folder you just pulled.
+Create a text file named `API_KEY.txt` containing the [OpenAI API key](https://platform.openai.com/settings/profile/api-keys) in the `secrets` folder.

 ### Instructions to Use the Tool:
 1. Launch Docker desktop.